George Sand: Childhood

-Male Attire
+Gender presentation

 Sand was one of many notable 19th-century women who chose to wear male attire in public.
-In 1800, the police issued an order requiring women to apply for a permit in order to wear male clothing.
-Some women applied for health, occupational, or recreational reasons (e.g., horseback riding), but many women chose to wear pants and other traditional male attire in public without receiving a permit.

-Sand was one of those women who wore men's clothing without a permit, justifying it as being less expensive and far sturdier than the typical dress of a noblewoman at the time.
+In 1800, the police chief of Paris issued an order requiring women to apply for a “transvestite pass” in order to wear male clothing.
+Some women applied for health, occupational, or recreational reasons (e.g., horseback riding), although many women chose to wear trousers and other traditional male attire in public without receiving a permit.
+Sand obtained said permit in 1831, justifying it as being less expensive and far sturdier than the typical dress of a noblewoman at the time.
 In addition to being comfortable, Sand's male attire enabled her to circulate more freely in Paris than most of her female contemporaries and gave her increased access to venues that barred women, even those of her social standing.
-Also scandalous was Sand's smoking tobacco in public; neither peerage nor gentry had yet sanctioned the free indulgence of women in such a habit, especially in public, although Franz Liszt's paramour Marie d'Agoult affected this as well, smoking large cigars.
+Also scandalous was Sand's smoking tobacco in public; neither peerage nor gentry had yet sanctioned the free indulgence by women of such a habit, especially in public, although Franz Liszt's paramour Marie d'Agoult affected this as well, smoking large cigars.

 While some contemporaries were critical of her comportment, many people accepted her behaviour—until they became shocked with the subversive tone of her novels.
 Those who found her writing admirable were not bothered by her ambiguous or rebellious public behaviour.

+In 1831, at the age of 27, she chose her pseudonym George Sand.
+"Sand" was derived from the name of her lover and fellow writer Jules Sandeau, as the pair had previously co-authored a novel under the pseudonym J. Sand.
+She added George to complete the name and distinguish it from Sandeau's, removing the final "s" from the usual French spelling of the name to heighten its ambiguity as a pseudonym.